-During the financial year ended 31 December 2014, the Committee met five (5) times, which was attended by all the members, to discuss matters relating to the accounting and reporting practices of the Company and its subsidiaries.
+During the financial year ended 31 December 2015, the Committee met four (4) times, which was attended by the members, to discuss matters relating to the accounting and reporting practices of the Company and its subsidiaries.
 In addition, the Committee had conducted two (2) separate sessions with the external auditors without the presence of Executive Directors.